Published Dec 15, 2021

 Do Other Medicare Supplement Insurance Plans Cover CT Scans?

-Medicare supplement insurance plans, also known as MedSupp or Medigap, are supplemental insurance policies that fill in the gaps” of Original Medicare.
+Medicare supplement insurance plans, also known as MedSupp or a Medigap plan, are supplemental insurance policies that fill in the gaps” of Original Medicare.
 Since these plans are in addition to Original Medicare, beneficiaries should expect their Medicare plan to still cover 80 percent of CT scan costs, with their financial responsibility being 20 percent, unless they’ve already met their yearly deductible.

 As well, Medigap policies may reduce out-of-pocket costs.
 However, this is all dependent on the specific plan and insurance company.